Aurelien-Gg/Cryo-pip/Code/README.md

 > [!IMPORTANT]
 > Stack file "<stack_name>.mrc", Metadata file "<stack_name>.mdoc" need to be in same folder as frames !!
 Currently uses the first .mdoc file it finds in folder

-Denoised Tomogram can be found in /output_dirpath/imod_folder/stack_name/CryoCAREful/denoised.rec/'
+Denoised Tomogram output can be found in /output_dirpath/imod_folder/stack_name/CryoCAREful/denoised.rec/'

 ###### MODIFY PATHS TO FIT YOUR CONFIG